cmake-js/cmake-js/tests/targets/node-api/README.md

 # DISCLAIMER

-I don't actually know how to build one of these, so for now, I'm just trying to compile a var or two to test the linked-in target against.
+It is not so clear how to code one of these, so for now, I'm just trying to compile a var or two to test the linked-in target against.
 Once someone figures out how to build a real addon, in C against node_api.h, please replace addon.c and remove this disclaimer!